I’m a software engineer from Scotland, with an interest in systems software and open source software. You’ll find me as

 davidtwco around the internet.

-Contributing to open source is a lot of fun and I love doing it - I’m a member of the Rust compiler team, so I mostly contribute to the compiler for the Rust programming language.
+I’m a member of the Rust compiler team, so my open source contributions comprise mostly of patches to the compiler for the Rust programming language.
 Throughout my time contributing, I’ve been a member of the non-lexical lifetimes (NLL), async/await and diagnostics working groups and have been a co-lead of the polymorphisation and meta working groups.
 My contributions have included the